What we invest in

 We offer six pre-mixed investment options:

-- Balanced (MySuper option) for Super and Transition Pension members / Balanced for Pension members
+- Balanced (MySuper) for super and Balanced for pension or Transition Pension members

 - Long-term (available for Managed Pensions only)